DomasM/Topas4Info/_pages/03_changelog.md

 ### Fixed

-1.(C)(FO) 'Connect' button next to serial number is very buggy in case tab is already waiting for connection to another device
+1. (C)(FO) 'Connect' button next to serial number is very buggy in case tab is already waiting for connection to another device
-1.(C)(FO) Fix add/remove/reoder motors tool, add motor from .zip crashes WinTopas4 when sending configuration to server or checking sanity
+1. (C)(FO) Fix add/remove/reoder motors tool, add motor from .zip crashes WinTopas4 when sending configuration to server or checking sanity